ashikurrafi/job-distributor/README.md

 ## Key Features

-- Easily define and generate all combinations of parameters
+- Easily define and generate all combinations of parameters through `config.json`
 - Distribute jobs across multiple runners/processes
-- Monitor job status through web based dashboard application
+- Monitor job status through web based application `Dashboard`
 - Scalable: add more computing resources when resources are available to use

 ## Use Case